 - Full fat milk will help your ice cream achieve a smooth and creamy texture.
 Ice creams made with low-fat milk will be missing out on the creamy texture.

-Can you adjuct the ratio of milk and cream in the recipe?
+Adjusting the ratio of milk and cream in the recipe?

 - Yes, you can.
 In fact, I have tried experimenting with different ratios of milk and cream to make my homemade ice cream.